CSUBioGroup/MCMG-main/README.md

 ---
-This repository contains the implementation of the Conditional Molecular Generation (MCMG) approach, based on the research for conditional molecular generation using a combination of pretraining, active learning, and reinforcement learning techniques.
+This repository contains the implementation of the Conditional Molecular Generation (MSCMG) approach, based on the research for conditional molecular generation using a combination of pretraining, active learning, and reinforcement learning techniques.

 ## Overview
-This study introduces a multi-stage conditional molecular generation model (MCMG) based on the GPT architecture , using the mean and standard deviation of MW, LogP, QED, TPSA, and SA as generation conditions, designed to generate novel molecules with predefined chemical properties.
+This study introduces a multi-stage conditional molecular generation model (MSCMG) based on the GPT architecture , using the mean and standard deviation of MW, LogP, QED, TPSA, and SA as generation conditions, designed to generate novel molecules with predefined chemical properties.
 The model employs a three-stage